Interaction design and the user experience

 You will need

-You will need some materials such as wood blocks, cardboard, fabrics and vegetables, and possibly some ordinary household items (coats, gloves and kitchen utensils for example).
+You will need some materials such as wood blocks, cardboard, fabrics and vegetables, and possibly some ordinary household items (for example, coats, gloves and kitchen utensils).

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.